 After law school, Alexa served as Judicial Law Clerk to United States Magistrate Judge William Matthewman, also in the Southern District of Florida.
 Alexa was responsible for managing half of Judge Matthewman’s civil and criminal dockets, including conducting legal research and drafting orders and bench memoranda on a variety of civil and criminal issues.

-After clerking for Magistrate Judge Matthewman, Alexa was invited to join the international law firm Greenberg Traurig, where she participated in complex commercial litigation, focusing on matters involving contract disputes, business torts, construction defects, employment issues and products liability claims.
+After clerking for Magistrate Judge Matthewman, Alexa was invited to join the international law firm Greenberg Traurig, where she participated in commercial litigation, focusing on matters involving contract disputes, business torts, construction defects, employment issues and products liability claims.
 While at Greenberg Traurig, Alexa undertook the pro bono representation of a federal inmate seeking sentencing relief under the First Step Act and filed a motion for compassionate release on behalf of her client, arguing that the inmate’s unfair and disproportionate mandatory life sentence—under then-existing sentencing laws—entitled him to compassionate release.

 - Florida, 2017